 Scaling group behavior

-ACK disables the associated scaling groups to prevent new ECS instances from being created and incurring unexpected fees.
-After the cluster returns to a normal state, if the scaling groups are still disabled, manually enable them in the Auto Scaling console.
+ACK disables associated scaling groups to prevent new ECS instances from incurring unexpected fees.
+After the cluster recovers, re-enable scaling groups in the Auto Scaling console if needed.